2012 United States presidential election in Virginia: Analysis

 Economic status also showed a clear political divide in exit polls.
-The president's strength came from lower-income voters: he carried those with an income under $30,000 by 61-38 and an income $30,000 to $50,000 by 60-38.
-Meanwhile, Romney carried those making over $50,000 by 52-47 and over $100,000 by 51-47.
-However, Romney's close win among the upper middle class was a good sign for Democrats: Bush carried them 57-43 in 2004, a 14-point win, and it solidified suburban Northern Virginia's shift left.
+The president's strength came from lower-income voters: he carried those with an income under $30,000 by 61-38 and an income $30,000 to $50,000 by 60–38.
+Meanwhile, Romney carried those making over $50,000 by 52-47 and over $100,000 by 51–47.
+However, Romney's close win among the upper middle class was a good sign for Democrats: Bush carried them 57–43 in 2004, a 14-point win, and it solidified suburban Northern Virginia's shift left.

 In terms of county performance, Romney flipped two counties back into the Republican column, including Montgomery, home to Virginia Tech in Blacksburg.
 King and Queen County also returned to the Republican column, thereby making Obama the first Democrat to win the White House without carrying this county.
 Obama racked up his greatest margins in independent cities, where he received upwards of 70% of the vote in many of them.
 Petersburg gave 89.79% of its vote to the Democratic ticket.
 On the opposite end of the spectrum, Romney's best performances were in Southwest Virginia and the Shenandoah Valley, where he garnered over 60% of ballots cast.

-Despite polls predicting a close race, Obama's comfortable margin in the Old Dominion solidified the state's shift to the Democrats.
+Despite polls predicting a close race, Obama's comfortable margin in Virginia solidified the state's shift to the Democrats.
 In 2016, Democrat Hillary Clinton would win the state by 5.32% against Donald Trump, one of the few states where she improved on Obama's margins despite losing the election nationwide.
 In 2020, Joe Biden won the state by 10.11%, the best margin for a Democrat since Franklin D. Roosevelt's 24.97% margin in 1944.